- Ages 0-12

-The UK’s only fully interactive museum is totally dedicated to children aged 0-11.
-There are over 400 interactive, hands-on exhibits designed to inspire children to find out about themselves and the world by asking questions and challenging what they learn.
+The UK’s only fully interactive museum is totally dedicated to kids aged 0-11.
+There are over 400 interactive, hands-on exhibits designed to inspire your little ones to find out about themselves and the world by asking questions and learning through play.

-There are six unique galleries to discover, each with a different theme to explore such as All About Me – where children will get to think about their bodies, how they use them and what makes them unique and discover the science of music and theatre in SoundSpace.
-There is always something new to see with a full family events programme that runs throughout the year, putting on science experiments and interactive shows.
+There are six unique galleries to discover, each with a different theme to explore such as All About Me – where children will get to think about their bodies, how they use them and what makes them unique.
+Your little ones can experience the world of work and home by taking over the shop, bank, kitchen and living room in the role play areas.
+Plus, there’s always something new to see with Spark gallery which has new immersive digital exhibitions that change throughout the year.

-Visit a museum where you’re encouraged to reach out and touch!
+Visit a museum where you’re encouraged to play!

 - Educational charity

 - Area for the under 5s

 Toddlers (1-2): £5.95

 Discovery Road, Halifax, West Yorkshire, HX1 2NE, England

 WebsiteClick here to visit Eureka!
 The National Children's Museum's website.

 Yes, there are toilets, accessible toilets and baby changing facilities.